atrodo/teaching_robots_drumming/_posts/2019-07-06-sqlite-current_time-etc.md

 Initially, I thought all I had to do was:

 1. Add the columns as nullable (it is not-null)
-2. Update every row to "CURRENT_TIME", the value
+2. Update every row to `CURRENT_TIME`, the value
 3. Alter the column to make it not-null again

-I had it in my head that it couldn't use "CURRENT_TIME" on a not-null column.
+I had it in my head that it couldn't use `CURRENT_TIME` on a not-null column.
 That, however, is incorrect.
-It can't add a default "CURRENT_TIME" at all, which makes perfect sense in retrospect.
+It can't add a default `CURRENT_TIME` at all, which makes perfect sense in retrospect.
 A nullable field doesn't mean that null is an acceptable default after the alter table, which for some reason I thought it was an that sequence would be able to create the column as null.